カスタムシーン管理

 日常沟通

-For translating what you'd say in Teams chats or during meetings.
+For translating what you'd say in Teams/Slack chats or during meetings.
 Keep it natural, concise, and professional‑casual.

 单词解释